 Due to the earlier noted absence of a significant body of literature dedicated to the impact assessment of innovation vouchers, Baltic TRAM sees the value of informing Innovoucher project partners about its transnational achievements and exploratory work captured in this briefing note in order to ensure the richness of evidence-based findings of the project and subsequent discussions on the project's findings.

-When compared to the innovation voucher programmes, Baltic TRAM open call is a different research-business facilitating mechanism.
-However, the underlying logic of offering publicly funded analytical services also serve to make the Baltic TRAM open call results a relevant source of insight for the European discussions on the most optimal modalities of the future innovation voucher.
+Surely, if compared to the innovation voucher programmes, Baltic TRAM open call is a different research-business facilitating mechanism.
+However, the underlying logic of offering publicly funded analytical services make the Baltic TRAM open call results also a relevant source of insight for the European discussions on the most optimal modalities of the future innovation voucher.

-While Innovoucher - along the lines of the Riga Declaration 2010 "Realising the full potential of innovation voucher programs" (European Commission, 2010; Innovoucher, n.d., p.
-3) - elaborates the most optimal policy coordination model between the different governance levels, the transnationally launched innovation vouchers remain the pivotal test-beds.
-They offer a source of greater insight into how a transnational coordination of a supranational scheme might be adjusted in order to avoid risks associated with the innovation voucher scheme implementation, 16 and what challenges such a set-up might encounter.
+While Innovoucher along, the lines of the Riga Declaration 2010 "Realising the full potential of innovation voucher programs" (European Commission, 2010; Innovoucher, n.d., p.
+3), elaborates the most optimal policy coordination model between the different governance levels, the transnationally launched innovation vouchers remain the pivotal test-beds and source of more insight in how a transnational coordination of a supranational scheme might be adjusted in order to avoid risks associated with the innovation voucher scheme implementation, and what challenges such a set-up might encounter.

-One of the guiding logics behind the analytical endeavour of modelling the most optimal scope of the transnational innovation voucher's financial scales, is the acknowledgement not only by Centrope but also researchers interested in ICT (domain-specific) voucher schemes that "the greatest limitation of a one-size-fits-all voucher is its lack of flexibility in adjusting to the possible needs of different SMEs" (Valbonesi & Biagi, 2016, p.
-18).

-Likewise, Baltic TRAM references the earlier Science Link findings on the suggested variants of co-financing rate17 offered by the companies for receiving the innovation voucher.
-As outlined in Annex 2, Baltic TRAM has decided to suggest opting for 50% own contribution (for the two upper scale voucher categories), in those scenarios where we do not request compliance from the applicants in line with a certain Technology Readiness Level (following the Horizon 2020 methodology).
+One of the guiding logics behind the analytical endeavour of modelling the most optimal scope of the transnational innovation voucher's financial scales is based on the acknowledgement not only by Centrope but also researchers interested in ICT (domain-specific) voucher schemes that "the greatest limitation of a one-size-fits-all voucher is its lack of flexibility in adjusting to the possible needs of different SMEs".
+(Valbonesi & Biagi, 2016, p.
+18) Likewise, Baltic TRAM bears in mind the earlier Science Link findings on the suggested variants of co-financing rate offered by the companies for receiving the innovation voucher.
+As outlined in the annex 2, Baltic TRAM has decided to suggest opting for 50% own contribution (for the two upper scale voucher categories), without requesting from the applicants a compliance with a certain Technology Readiness Level (following the Horizon 2020 methodology).